hallkr86/hw-02-my-updated-responsive-portfolio/README.md

 The challenges I faced was not identifying the bugs that kept me from uploading my resume, centering and slimming my containers to align with my webpage.

 Deployed Link: https://hallkr86.github.io/hw-02-my-updated-responsive-portfolio/

+Contact me at https://github.com/hallkr86 if you have any questions.